|€3,138 See Fees and Costs for full details.

 - The State will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.
 The annual student contribution and capitation fees are payable by the student.

 Additional costs may include approximately €150 for SSPE sports clothing and €400 for the Assistant Swim Teachers Course.
-Other optional opportunities during the degree may include coaching qualifications, workshops, and field trips, which may incur additional costs also.
+Other optional opportunities during the degree may include coaching qualifications, workshops, and field trips, and these may incur additional costs also.

 How To Apply